Senko hanabi

-Senko hanabi (線香花火, incense-stick fireworks) is a traditional Japanese firework and a type of sparkler.
-It is a thin shaft of twisted tissue paper about 20 centimeters long with one end containing a few grains of black powder (gunpowder).
-Black powder consists of three chemicals: potassium nitrate, sulfur, and charcoal.
+Senko hanabi (線香花火, lit. 'incense-stick fireworks') is a traditional Japanese firework and a type of sparkler.
+It is a thin shaft of twisted tissue paper about 20 centimeters long with one end containing a few grains of black powder.
+While traditional black powder consists of potassium nitrate, sulfur, and charcoal, traditional senko hanabi substitutes lamp black for charcoal as the source of carbon.

 Essays about it date back to at least 1927.